You are here

 Billing Procedures for Third Party Providers

-Students will be required to pay any initial deposits to the study abroad program directly.
+After completing all paperwork for Felician College, and being admitted by the Third-Party Provider, students will be required to directly pay any initial deposits to the study abroad program.
 All subsequent bills should be sent to Felician College for payment.
 Felician will bill the student for the cost of the program plus an administrative fee of $100.
-The fee covers the services provided to students by the various offices at Felician College including, but not limited to, the Study Abroad Office, Registrar's Office, Bursar's Office, and Financial Aid Office.
+This fee covers the services provided to students by the various offices at Felician College including, but not limited to, the Office of Study Abroad, Registrar's Office, Bursar's Office, and Financial Aid Office.

 Financial Matters for Exchange Programs